 Cowboy Candy – All the uses!

 All the things?
 If you’re thinking you’d like to try this candied jalapeno recipe, but can’t think of what to put them on, I recommend everything!
-Like we have mentioned, we love these candied jalapenos with soft cheeses like cream cheese or brie.
-They also go great on hot dogs, potato salad, macaroni salads, anywhere you want a punch of spice and sweet.
+As we have mentioned, we love these candied jalapenos with soft cheeses like cream cheese or brie.
+They also go great on hot dogs, potato salad, macaroni salads, and anywhere you want a punch of spice and sweetness.
 Candied jalapenos also make a trendy charcuterie board addition.

 Looking for More Ways to Preserve the Harvest?